huriettic/unityparallelbfsmarathon/README.md

+Load the scene for the BFS object to show options.

-Change the name to the .sceA file you want.
+Change the name to the .sceA file you want in the folder.